dsccommunity/DscResource.DocGenerator/README.md

 The task will also copy the content of the wiki source folder if it exist (the parameter `WikiSourceFolderName` defaults to `WikiSource`).
 The wiki source folder should be located under the source folder, e.g. `source/WikiSource`.
-The wiki source folder it is meant to contain additional documentation that will be added to folder `WikiOutput` during build, and then published to the wiki during the deploy stage (if either the command `Publish-WikiContent` or the task `Publish_GitHub_Wiki_Content` is used).
+The wiki source folder is meant to contain additional documentation that will be added to folder `WikiOutput` during build, and then published to the wiki during the deploy stage (if either the command `Publish-WikiContent` or the task `Publish_GitHub_Wiki_Content` is used).